-Reviewers love the ample power from the Cadillac Escalade’s standard V8 engine, and say that it handles relatively well.
-But it’s still a truck-based SUV, so it won’t be as nimble or car-like as competing crossovers like the Audi Q7.
+Reviewers love the ample power from the 2012 Cadillac Escalade’s standard V8 engine, and they say that the Escalade handles relatively well.
+However, it’s still a truck-based SUV, so it won’t be as nimble or car-like as competing crossovers like the Audi Q7.

 - "At its core, the Escalade is the ultimate realization of GM's full-size truck and SUV platform.
 A beefy 403-horsepower V8 is standard and provides excellent acceleration for a truck that weighs nearly 3 tons.
 An adjustable suspension that's standard on all but the base Escalade optimizes ride and handling." -- Edmunds

 Acceleration and Power

 The 2012 Cadillac Escalade comes with a 403-horsepower, 6.2-liter V8 engine and a six-speed automatic transmission.
 Because big, powerful V8 engines can be very thirsty for fuel, General Motors has equipped the Escalade’s powerplant with cylinder deactivation.
 That means four of the engine’s eight cylinders shut down when they’re not needed, like when the Escalade is cruising or idling.
 The EPA estimates that two-wheel drive Escalades and Escalade ESVs will net 14/18 mpg city/highway, while both models with all-wheel drive get 13/18 mpg.

 Reviewers love the Escalade’s ample power.
 Some appreciate the sound of the muscular V8, but others wish it was a bit quieter.
 Though the automatic transmission features manual shift buttons, it’s important to remember that these help the Escalade tow, rather than give it any semblance of sportiness.